 Her work was included in Mix Tape at the Art Gallery of Western Australia in 2005 and in Parallel Lives: Australian Painting Today, TarraWarra Biennial, TarraWarra Museum of Art Healesville in 2006.
 In 2007 Lamb was highly commended at the ABN Amro Emerging Artist Award, and was voted one of ‘Australia’s 50 Most Collectable Artists’ by Australian Art Collector.

 She has participated in many other institutional shows such as Holiday and Memory, Penrith Regional Gallery and Lewers Bequest, Sydney, 2013; Built, Art Gallery of Western Australia, 2009; Sublime Point, Hazelhurst Regional Gallery, NSW, 2014; The Triumph of Modernism in the Art of Australia, Hazelhurst Regional Gallery, NSW and TarraWarra Museum of Art Healesville, 2015; and Invisible Genres, John Curtin Gallery Curtin University, WA, 2016.
 In 2014 her work was shortlisted for National Works on Paper at the Mornington Peninsula Regional Gallery and the Geelong Contemporary Art Prize.

-Lamb’s work has been acquired by the following collections: Art Gallery of Western Australia, Perth; Parliament House, Canberra; TarraWarra Museum of Art, Victoria; Macquarie University, Sydney; La Trobe University, Melbourne; Edith Cowan University, Perth; University of Western Australia, Perth.
+Lamb’s works are included in prominent collections including the Art Gallery of Western Australia; Parliament House, Canberra; TarraWarra Museum of Art, VIC; Macquarie University, Sydney; La Trobe University, Melbourne; Edith Cowan University, Perth; The University of Western Australia; and Murdoch University, Perth.